-The PoE interfaces enables the NVR system to pass electrical power safely, along with data, on Ethernet cabling to the connected network cameras.
+The PoE interfaces enable the NVR system to pass electrical power safely, along with data, on Ethernet cabling to the connected network cameras.

-The NR30P and NR30TP series NVR provides up to 8 PoE interfaces which can connect to 8 network cameras directly; and if you disable the PoE interface, you can also connect to the online network cameras.
-And the PoE interface supports the Plug-and-Play function.
+For the NVR which supports the PoE function, it can connect to the network cameras directly via the PoE interfaces.
+And if you disable the PoE interface, you can also connect to the online network cameras.